Creating an effective SaaS marketing strategy isn’t easy.

 Of course, visitors can still see their results whether they subscribe or not — but if they enjoyed taking the quiz, this prompt might be all it takes to turn them into a lead for Hive.

-And the fact that brands are now bringing this level of creativity to their content strategies is great news for consumers, as it means that the overall standard of quality is improving.
+And the fact that a lot of brands are now bringing this level of creativity to their content marketing strategy is great news for consumers, as it means that the overall standard of quality is improving.